pebakery/pebakery-docs/Commands/WIM/WimApply.md

 # WimApply

-Extracts ("applies") an image, or all images, from a Windows Imaging (WIM) archive.
+Extracts ("applies") an image from a Windows Imaging (WIM) archive.

-**Warning!** This command is unstable and may be changed in a future release.

 ## Syntax